SYNYC/3_Project_EV/MVP.md

 The system is taking the following steps for ranking:

-1. **Each Variable Ranking**: For each variable, each county has a value associated it.
+1. **Each Variable Ranking**: For each variable, each county has a value associated with it.
 According to these numbers, We ranked all counties from 1 to 63 within its own catergory.

 		- Population: more population, higher ranking
 		- Sales Tax per Capita: more dollar amount, higher ranking